Florida lawmakers move to punish social media companies

 The effort did not come without drama.
 It appeared to have died earlier Wednesday when an accompanying bill failed.
 But Republican leaders managed to get the bill reconsidered and it narrowly won passage.

-While the main bill easily won approval on a simple majority vote, the accompanying bill failed to garner the required two-thirds majority.
-Republican House leaders scurried to persuade some lawmakers to change their votes, and it was unclear if they would succeed.

-Social Media platforms have become modern-day public squares, and Republicans accuse social media companies of censoring conservative thought by removing posts companies consider inflammatory or using algorithms that reduce the visibility of posts that go against the grain of mainstream ideas.
+Social media platforms have become modern-day public squares, and Republicans accuse social media companies of censoring conservative thought by removing posts companies consider inflammatory or using algorithms that reduce the visibility of posts that go against the grain of mainstream ideas.

+The First Amendment was central to the arguments of supporters and critics alike.

+“If you vote against this bill, you’re voting against freedom of speech, you’re voting against equal protection, you’re voting for censorship,” Rep. Thad Altman said in support of the measure.
+“We have evil people trying to silence our voice.”